runtipi/runtipi-appstore/apps/librespeed/metadata/description.md

 ## LibreSpeed

-No Flash, No Java, No Websocket, No BS.
+No Flash, No Java, No Websocket, No Garbage.

 This is a very lightweight speed test implemented in Javascript, using XMLHttpRequest and Web Workers.